mmakonyela/GALUP/training/1_lu/modules/module2.md

 |:---------------------------------------:|:---------------------------------------------:|
 | <img src="../../../img/gui/window/m2Select_Location_Para.png" alt= "Add data to Map Canvas" width="470">   |  <img src="../../../img/map/m2Select_Location_Out.png" alt= "Add data to Map Canvas" width="521">   |

-In the output map, we used Green color to indicate the served area of railway in Ghana.
+In the output map, we used Orange color to indicate the served area of railway in Botswana.

 ## 7. Exercises and Post-training Survey